Johnchun0825/Characteristics-of-Gastrointestinal-Track-in-Yak/README.md

 # Characteristics-of-Gastrointestinal-Track-in-Yak
-Revealing Characteristics of Microbiota-host Crosstalk in Hypoxic Environments at single-cell resolution for Yak Gastrointestinal Track
+The High-altitude Adaptation Characteristics of Microbiota-host Crosstalk in Yak Gastrointestinal Track